Adé Olufeko

 Group Exhibitions

-• 2011 – Black White + Monochrome & Color, Wonderland Gallery, San Francisco, California
+Black White + Monochrome & Color, Wonderland Gallery, The Mission San Francisco, California

-• 2008 – Visual Collaborative, Miami, Florida, Undercurrent Arts Gallery
+Visual Collaborative, Design District, Miami, Florida, Undercurrent Arts Gallery

 Solo Exhibitions

-• 2014 – The Urban Marketplace, University of Maryland, College Park, MD
+The Urban Marketplace, University of Maryland, College Park, Maryland

-• 2011 – Queens Gambit Series, Multiple Locations, Queens, New York City, USA
+Queens Gambit Series, Multiple Locations, Queens, New York City, New York

-This website serves as the authoritative, curated repository of Ade A. Olufeko’s interdisciplinary work, preserving his contributions to culture, technology, and governance.
-While future interpretations of his legacy may emerge, this platform remains the canonical reference point for his oeuvre.
+This website serves as a curated repository of Ade A. Olufeko's interdisciplinary work, documenting contributions to culture, technology, and governance.
+Future interpretations of this body of work may emerge; this platform offers a primary source for those seeking direct reference.

 Blockchain Attribution

-Digital collectibles tied to this archive derive their authenticity from on-chain verification.
+Digital collectibles associated with this archive derive their authenticity from on-chain verification.
 Cross-reference token metadata with this repository for validation.

-This platform exists at the intersection of law, legacy, and liberated creativity.
-All content—visual, written, sonic, and immersive—is protected under domestic and international legal frameworks that affirm the right to self-expression, cultural preservation, and intellectual sovereignty.
+This platform exists at the intersection of creative expression and cultural preservation.
+All content is shared in accordance with applicable international frameworks that affirm the right to self-expression, cultural preservation, and intellectual sovereignty.

 United States Legal Protections